mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Using a ZIP with the relevant files.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Go to :menuselection:`Settings --> Manage Resources --> Open Resource Folder` to open the resource folder.
+Go to :menuselection:`Settings --> Manage Resources... --> Open Resource Folder` to open the resource folder.
 #.
 Then, open up the zip file.
 #.
 Copy the brushes, paintoppresets and patterns folders from the zip
    file to the resource folder.
 You should get a prompt to merge the